wagerr/wagerr/doc/README.md

-Wagerr Core
+WAGERR Core
 =====================

 Setup
 ---------------------
-[Wagerr Core](http://wagerr.com/wallet) is the original Wagerr client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Wagerr transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[WAGERR Core](http://wagerr.com/wallet) is the original WAGERR client and it builds the backbone of the network.
+However, it downloads and stores the entire history of WAGERR transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Wagerr on your native platform.
+The following are some helpful notes on how to run WAGERR on your native platform.

 ### Unix